-(sel ect one):
+ct one):

-0 SSI standard
+SSI standard

-Optional state supplement standard
+Optional state su pplement standard

 Medically needy income standard

-• The special income level for institutionalized persons
+The special incon ne level for institutionalized persons

-0 A percentage of the Federal poverty level
+A percentage of t he Federal poverty level

-0 Specify percentage:
+Specify percentag e:

-O The following dollar amount:
+The following dol llar amount:

-0 Specify dollar amount: If this amount changes, this item will be revised
+Specify dollar am ount: If this amount changes, this item will be revised

-O The following formula is used to determine the needs allowance:
+The following for rmula is used to determine the needs allowance:

 Specify formula:

-0 Other
+Other

 Specify:

-the ne allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, lain why this amount is reasonable to meet the individual's maintenance needs in the community.
+ii.
+If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Sele ect one:

-• Allowance is the same

-0 Allowance is different.
+Allowance is the same Allowance is different.